Goji Berries

 Claim: It improves circulation

-I find: Also true.
+I find: Also true and remarkably effective.
 My wife had always suffered from cold hands and feet - but not when she ate goji berries.
-When we stopped for three weeks her cold hands returned.
+When we stopped for three weeks her 'icicle fingers' returned.
+If you prefer goji juice, which works just as well; you need about 30ml per day (2 tablespoons).

 Claim: It is beneficial for prostate problems.